Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-It wasn’t until I was a bit older and outside all the time in my aunt and uncle’s pools in the summer that my mom would tell them to make me put sun screen on – just in case.
+My mother and her sisters, on the other hand, have extremely light complexions.
+They turn as red as lobsters with just a few kisses of sunlight.
+It wasn’t until I was a bit older and outside in my aunt and uncle’s pool all summer that my mom would tell them to make me put sun screen on.

 This is very informative blog related to skin care.
 It describes complete facts regarding the skin and its allergies.
 And, it also describes how we can take care of our skin during summer.
 It will be more useful for kids.
 This post is very descriptive.
 It creates awareness among the people.
 I am always interested to read health-related posts.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.